 Before calling, have your Social Security number, other key pieces of personal information like your full name and address, and even your Employee ID number or other unique access numbers you may have been given throughout your employment.

 Many people still opt to receive paper statements from their 401(k) plan provider.
-If you’ve opted in to mailed statements, you can reference your monthly statement to see your 401(k) balance.
+If you’ve opted in to mailed statements, you can reference your monthly statement to see your retirement portfolio balance.
 If you’d prefer to access your 401(k) account online, you can contact your 401(k) plan provider and reference your account number found on your statement to regain access to your account.

 If you don’t know where your 401(k) account is, you have a few options to locate it.
 Your 401(k) retirement savings plan – either traditional or Roth – is most easily located by logging on to your 401(k) provider’s website.
 If you don’t know who your 401(k) provider is, you can check with your employer’s human resources department, current plan administrator, or previous plan administrator, or by looking it up using your Social Security number (SSN) with Capitalize’s free 401(k) finder.
 If you want to try this, you can search on your own using the National Registry of Unclaimed Retirement Benefits, which maintains a database of lost or forgotten retirement plans.